faithvoid/script.cortanaserverbrowser/README.md

 - Add more useful utilities.
 - Add "Insignia News" button.
 - Add "XLink Kai News" button.
+- Optimize RAM usage? (as it uses approx. 4-5MB when launching).

 ## To Do (Maybe):
 - Add a way to launch games via the server browser?
 (Would be cool, but VERY complicated)